Analysis of meteorite reveals two alien 'never before seen on Earth' minerals

 A team of Canadian researchers claim to have discovered two new minerals from their analysis of the world's ninth-largest meteorite discovered in Somalia.

-As per Guardian the meteorite dubbed "nightfall" by locals, and El Ali by western scientists was unearthed in 2020.
+As per The Guardian, the meteorite dubbed "nightfall" by locals, and El Ali by western scientists was unearthed in 2020.

 However, locals claim that the extraterrestrial rock has been known to them for ages.